Synvisc One (Injection)

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies have not been performed on the relationship of age to the effects of hylan polymers A and B injection in children up to 21 years of age.
+Appropriate studies have not been performed on the relationship of age to the effects of hylan polymers A and B injection in children 21 years of age and younger.
 Safety and efficacy have not been established.

 No information is available on the relationship of age to the effects of hylan polymers A and B injection in geriatric patients.